 Continuing on the Rubyvale Road you came to the Rubyvale/Sapphire Mining Area 6.2km from the Clermont Road turn.
 Another 2.1km is the right turn to the Miner's Heritage Walk In Mine and a further 0.8km brings you to Rubyvale's main business area.
 The Rubyvale Hotel's exterior walls are made out rough sawn local timbers and billy boulders.
-Opposite the New Royal Hotel you will find the National Tourism Award winning Rubyvale Gem Gallery, where you can partake of Devonshire Tea and learn where to obtain a fossicking licence on the Gemfields.
+Opposite the New Royal Hotel you will find the National Tourism Award winning Rubyvale Gem Gallery, where you can also learn about obtaining a fossicking licence on the Gemfields.

 A unique Gemfields event is Gemfest - Festival of Gems which is held over the latter half of second week in August at Anakie.
 At Gemfest you will find the largest collection of sapphires in Australia on display and for sale.